Class B misdemeanor penalties in Wisconsin: What am I facing?

 Section 973.09 of the Wisconsin Statutes describes probation generally.
 For Class B misdemeanor charges, section 973.09(2)1r discusses the length, simply stating “… not more than one year.”

-Contact Meyer Van Severen, S.C. regarding your criminal charges
+Contact Van Severen Law Office regarding your criminal charges

-The criminal defense attorneys at Meyer Van Severen, S.C. focus 100% of their practice on criminal and drunk driving charges.
+The criminal defense attorneys at Van Severen Law Office focus 100% of their practice on criminal and drunk driving charges.
 We defend individuals facing charges ranging between the most mitigated forfeitures, all the way to the most serious felonies.
 No matter the criminal or drunk driving issue you face, we can help.